 grant proposals, as well as providing tutorials and workshops for NGS applications and analyses.
 He published >15 research articles

 related to NGS and genomics in the past three years.
-Tom started working with NGS data analysis in 2006, and his domains of expertise
+Tom's domains of expertise

 Paul L. Jenkins, Ph.D., Lead Bioinformatician.